 - Understand instructions and carry out those instructions

-What Should You Do if Your Application Is Denied?
+What Should You Do If Your Application Is Denied?

 The SSA is notorious for denying applications for benefits.
-A large portion of first-time applicants are turned down for benefits, which can be quite discouraging.
+A large portion of first-time applicants is turned down for benefits, which can be quite discouraging.
 Fortunately, you do not have to accept the denial.
 You can appeal the decision, and our SSD legal team can help you with the process.

 If you have been turned down for SSD benefits related to a TBI, please contact us today to speak with an attorney.
 Let us help you get the benefits you deserve.